klosworks/my_dot_files/README.md

 Please, find a Hello World application for CMake, copy the above to a build.sh script and run it in order to test your setup.

-You should have compile_commands.json file appear in the root of your project, and features like semantic highlighting (e.g. members with different color than globals) and context help (such as actual class members proposed when hitting ctrl+space after a dot).
+You should have compile_commands.json file appear in the root of your project, and features like semantic highlighting (e.g. members with different color than globals) and context help (such as actual class members proposed when hitting ctrl+space after typing a dot).

 Note:
 open vim from the root of your project.